TheComfyChair/redux-scc/readme.md

 The actions and selectors object follow the defined structure and will contain actions and selectors, respectively, at the leaves of the structure.

-The selectors will return the full state of the reducer being referred to.
-There is currently no way to use a selector to acquire data at a higher level.
+The selectors will return the full state of their specific reducer.

 The actions are accessed in a similar way, but the available actions are dependant of the type of reducer created:

 - primitive (boolean/string/number) reducer: replace, and reset
 - shape reducer: update, replace, and reset
-- array reducer: replaceAtIndex, resetAtIndex, removeAtIndex, replace, and reset
+- array reducer: replaceAtIndex, resetAtIndex, removeAtIndex, replace, reset, push, pop, shift, unshift

 ##### Types
 Types are the building blocks of the structure, and should be fairly familiar to you if you're used to using React's PropTypes.
 At the moment, redux-scc offers a cut down version of the various PropTypes: